geokyr/ece-ntua-software-as-a-service/README.md

 The NoSQL database is deployed on the Google Cloud Firestore.
 Our data is stored, updated and retrieved through the useful tools provided by the framework, using the Node.js SDK.

 The web application is deployed on Google Firebase Hosting.
-The link for our web application is provided on the [start of this README](https://github.com/geokyr/saas2022-19#ntua-ece-software-as-a-service-2022-project).
-This was done through the Firebase CLI (and npm) using the following commands under the ```/frontend``` directory:
+The link for our web application is available at the top of this README.
+This was done through the Firebase CLI (and npm) using the following commands under the `/frontend` directory:

 ```
-$ firebase init
+firebase init
-$ npm run build
+npm run build
-$ firebase deploy
+firebase deploy
 ```

 The microservices were deployed on the Google Cloud Run service.
-Each microservice was deployed as a separate service, inside a container and running on a specific port, specified in each ```/microservice-directory/config/dev.env``` PORT variable.
+Each microservice was deployed as a separate service, inside a container and running on a specific port, specified in each `/microservice-directory/config/dev.env` PORT variable.
 This was done through the GCloud CLI using the following command for each microservice (region is set to "europe-west3"):

 ```
-$ gcloud run deploy --source microservice-directory --port PORT
+gcloud run deploy --source microservice-directory --port PORT
 ```

 ## Setup - Keys